Freedom of information laws by country: Switzerland

 Switzerland is a federal state.
-Access to federal documents is governed by the Swiss Federal Act on the Principle of Freedom of Information in Public Administration, and supervised by the Federal Data Protection and Information Commissioner.
+Access to federal documents is governed by the Swiss Federal Act on the Principle of Freedom of Information in the Administration, and supervised by the Federal Data Protection and Information Commissioner.
 Access to documents at the cantonal level is governed by cantonal laws, which are mostly similar to the federal law.

 As of 2018, the cantons of Appenzell Innerrhoden, Glarus, Lucerne, Nidwalden, Obwalden and Thurgau do not have freedom of information legislation.

 Taiwan

 The "Freedom of Government Information Law" (政府資訊公開法), enacted by the Legislative Yuan of the ROC government in Taiwan, has been in force since 28 December 2005.